WageCalculator

 When must you register for GST?

 You must register if your business GST turnover is $75,000 or more per year, or if you provide taxi or ride-sourcing services.
 You can voluntarily register below the threshold, which lets you claim input tax credits on business purchases.
+If you operate as a contractor or sole trader, see the contractor calculator to model income and tax once you cross the GST threshold.

 How BAS GST reporting works

 Each BAS period (usually quarterly), you report the total GST collected on your sales and the total GST paid on your business purchases.
 If you collected more than you paid, you remit the difference to the ATO.
 If you paid more (common for capital-intensive purchases or export businesses), the ATO refunds you.
+Contractors quoting GST-exclusive rates should also weigh whether they're genuinely self-employed for tax purposes — see our contractor vs employee tax guide.

 Simplified estimate